 To start playing with Kafka Magic you’ll need a test instance of a Kafka cluster.
-You can quickly create a cluster in a Docker container, and use another container to run Kafka Magic app.
+You can quickly create a cluster in several Docker containers, and use another container to run Kafka Magic app.

 version: '2'